AnooshVenkat/AnooshVenkat/README.md

 🧠 MSCS at SUNY Stony Brook </br>
 💻 Ex-SWE at Ola Electric (2022-2024) </br>
-👀 Looking for Summer '25 SDE/MLE Internships </br>
+👀 Looking for FTE as SDE/MLE  </br>

 ## 🌐 Socials: